How to Negotiate a New Car Price (And Actually Win)

 Every dealership charges fees on top of the vehicle price.
 Some are legitimate.
 Some are margin in disguise.

 Ask about every line item you don't recognize.
 Most buyers never do.
-The act of asking a straightforward question about a fee often resolves it quickly.
+The act of asking a direct question about a fee often resolves it without a fight.
+For a deeper look at one of the most common fees on every deal, see our guide on what is a dealer doc fee.

 Walking away is your most powerful option and most buyers hesitate to use it.